HuskyCougar/CyberKSAs/OffSec_Video_TimeStamps.md

     <td valign="top">HackTheBox - Control</td>
     <td valign="top" style="white-space: nowrap">2020-04-25</td>
     <td valign="top" style="white-space: nowrap"><a href="https://youtu.be/kFfYHmLmwVc?t=3842">01:04:02</a> / <a href="https://www.youtube.com/watch?v=kFfYHmLmwVc">01:42:53</a></td>
-    <td valign="top">Using powershell to run a command as hector with the password we cracked from the database</td>
+    <td valign="top">Using PowerShell to run a command as hector with the password we cracked from the database</td>
   </tr>
   <tr>
     <td valign="top">IppSec</td>